Jordan Moore (American football)

 Jordan Moore (born April 18, 2002) is an American professional football wide receiver for the Cincinnati Bengals of the National Football League (NFL).
 He played college football for the Duke Blue Devils.

 Early life

 Moore attended Loyola Blakefield in Towson, Maryland.
 Over the course of his high school career, Moore recorded 3,410 passing yards, 1,120 receiving yards, and 47 total touchdowns.
 A three-star recruit, he committed to play college football at Duke University over offers from UCLA, Virginia, and Wisconsin.

 College career

-After competing for Duke's quarterback job as a freshman, Moore would switch positions to wide receiver, recording 60 receptions for 656 yards and five touchdowns as a sophomore.
+After competing for Duke's quarterback job as a freshman, Moore switched positions to wide receiver, recording 60 receptions for 656 yards and five touchdowns as a sophomore.
 In his sophomore season, in a game against Pittsburgh, Moore hauled in a career-high 14 receptions and 199 yards, including a touchdown.
 As a junior, Moore amassed 62 receptions for 835 yards and eight touchdowns while being named to the Second-team All-ACC.
 To begin his senior season, Moore totaled 112 receiving yards against Elon and 121 yards against Northwestern.